NLferdiNL/TeleCube/README.md

 # TeleCube
-- A game made by Ferdi Alleman
+- A prototype made by Ferdi Alleman

-This game is about navigating through the level using your teleport powers.
+This prototype is about navigating through the level using your teleport powers.
-The UI isn't perfect and being worked on right now.
-And I'm still patching out some of the little bugs here and there.

-The platforms I am planning to bring this game to will be:
-- Android
-- PC
-- iOS
-- Mac
-- Linux
+I am in the process of reworking this project from scratch.
+Being a spare-time project it is on/off for the time.